canopas/android-developer-roadmap-2023/README.md

 ### Practicle 23
 #### Implement University directory application
 * Allow users to browse and search universities from all around the world.
-* The app will have a one Activity
+* On Home screen
-  - Add dropdown to select the country
+  - Add a dropdown to select the country
   - When a country is selected, display a list of universities located in that country from API.
 * Use Hilt for dependency injection
 * GET Request API - http://universities.hipolabs.com/search?country={country name}
-* Write Unit test for viewmodel
+* Write Unit test for viewModel

 ### Practicle 24
 #### Implement offline-first StoreMate product application
 * GET API - https://fakestoreapi.com/products
-* The app will have a one Activity
+* Build app using one activity
+* On Home screen
   - Retrieve the list of products from an API and displays it to the user using LazyGrid.
   - Show product name, image and button to favourite/unfavourite product
 * Allow the user to view the product by clicking on it.
-  - Show all detail of product
+  - Show all detail of the product
   - Add option to favourite/unfavourite the product
-* Add option on home screen to view favoutie products
+* Add an option on the home screen to view favourite products
   - Show all favourite products
   - Add option to remove from favourite
   - Add option to remove all favourite item
-  - Use can select multiple item on long click and can remove all selected products from favourite.
+  - Use can select multiple items with a long click and can remove all selected products from their favourite.
 * The application should have offline functionality, allowing the user to continue browsing products even when they do not have an internet connection.
 * The product data should be first fetched from the local database and then sync with remote API data.
 * Add swipe-to-delete functionality to remove products from local storage
 * Add swipe-to-refresh functionality to refresh the local database with remote data
-* Write Unit test for viewmodel
+* Write Unit test for viewModel

 # Kotlin Coroutine & Flow

 ### Practicle 25
 #### Implement count-down timer application using Kotlin coroutine.
-* The app will have a one Activity
+* Build app using one activity
+* On Home screen
-  - Add textfields to take user input for hour, minute and second
+  - Add text fields to take user input for hours, minutes and second
   - Button to start/stop the timer
-  - Show remining & elapsed time
+  - Show remaining & elapsed time
 * The user should be able to set the duration of the timer and start it.
 * When the timer ends, the app should display a notification to indicate that the time is up.
 * Also play sound and vibrate device on timer completes
-* Write Unit test for viewmodel
+* Write Unit test for viewModel

 ### Practicle 26
 #### Implement a VocabVault app
 * Allow users to search for the definition of any word in the English language.
-* The app will have a one Activity
+* Build an app using one activity
+* On the Home screen
   - Users should be able to search for a word by typing it into a search bar
-  - App should display as user type in search view
+  - App should display as user type in the search view
-  - The app should display the word's definition along with pronunciations, parts of speech, examples, synonyms.
+  - The app should display the word's definition along with pronunciations, parts of speech, examples, and synonyms.
-  - Add option to play pronounciations of word
+  - Add option to play pronunciations of word
-* Make sure app will not make unneccessary API calls while typing in searchview
+* Make sure the app will not make unnecessary API calls while typing in search view
-  - Use debounce using kotlin coroutine to avoid extra API calls
+  - Use debounce using Kotlin coroutine to avoid extra API calls
 * Use Kotlin coroutine
 * API - https://api.dictionaryapi.dev/api/v2/entries/en/<word>
-* Write Unit test for viewmodel
+* Write Unit test for viewModel

 ### Practicle 27
-#### Create Contact Keeper application.
+#### Create a Contact Keeper application.
-* The app will have a one Activity
+* Build an app using one activity
-  - Add option to add contact with person name, multiple phone numbers, profile image, blood group and address
+* On the Home screen
-  - Show all contancts on home screen
+  - Show all Contacts on the home screen
     - Show name, phone number and profile
-    - On click of contact show contact profile
+    - On click of contact show the contact profile
   - Add option to update contact detail
-  - Add option to delete user by swipe to delete
+  - Add an option to delete a user by swiping to delete
+  - Add option to add contact with person name, multiple phone numbers, profile image, blood group and address
 * Add screen to edit/show contact detail
   - Add option to delete contact
 * The app should also update contacts in real-time, so changes made by one user are reflected across all devices.